epfml/disco/DEV.md

 **4.** Build the projects

-Then we need to builds the packages meaning compile TypeScript into JavaScript.
+Then we need to build the packages, which means to compile TypeScript into JavaScript.

 Disco is split in multiple packages, called workspaces in NPM, which are described in the [Structure Section](#structure).
 You can add `--workspaces` (or shorter as `-ws`) to many `npm` commands to act on all packages.